Airbyte Pricing (2026): Open Source vs Cloud Costs

 The Bottom Line

-Airbyte's open-source version is genuinely free and capable.
+Airbyte's open-source version is free and capable.
 The real cost is engineering time to run it.
 For data teams with DevOps support, self-hosting saves 50-80% vs Fivetran.
 For teams without engineering bandwidth, Airbyte Cloud is a managed alternative with competitive pricing.
 Budget $0-$22K/year self-hosted or $12K-$60K/year for Cloud depending on data volumes.

 Read the full Airbyte review โ†’